trentapple/llama.vscode/resources/help.md

 3. Write your request and send it with Enter or the "Send" button.

 Optional
-- You could add files to the context with the @ button.
+- You could add files to the context with the @ button or just by entering "@".
 - Activating an agent (Ctrl+Shift+A or from llama-vscodd menu) adds the open file to the agent context
 - You could select source code and activate the agent (Ctrl+Shift+A or from llama-vscodd menu) to attach the selected lines to the context
 - You could choose the tools to be used from "Select Tools" button (on the right side of "New Chat" button).
 If you have installed and started MCP Servers in VS Code, their tools will be available for selection too.
 Don't forget to click the OK button after changing the tool selection.